-Damon Y. Smith is a partner in the firm’s Government Controversies and Public Policy Litigation and Real Estate Practices.
-Mr. Smith draws on extensive experience in property law and urban planning gained in the private sector, academia and in several senior public sector positions, including as acting general counsel for the U.S. Department of Housing and Urban Development.
-In the general counsel role, he provided legal and policy guidance on a range of programs and activities and set and implemented the Department’s litigation strategy and regulatory agenda.
+In his practice, Mr. Smith draws on his extensive property law and urban planning experience, which he gained through several senior public sector positions, work in the private sector and academia.
+As former acting general counsel for the US Department of Housing and Urban Development (HUD), Mr. Smith provided legal and policy guidance on a range of programs and activities and set the Department’s litigation strategy and regulatory agenda.

-Mr. Smith has taught property and local government law, as an associate professor at Rutgers School of Law-Camden.
+Mr. Smith taught property and local government law, as an associate professor at Rutgers School of Law-Camden.
 He has also been a visiting professor at American University Washington College of Law and was the founding director of the University of Illinois East St. Louis Neighborhood Technical Assistance Center.